Zewo/Venice/README.md

 ----------------------------

-We can use channels to synchronize execution across goroutines.
-Here's an example of using a blocking receive to wait for a goroutine to finish.
+We can use channels to synchronize execution across coroutines.
+Here's an example of using a blocking receive to wait for a coroutine to finish.

-This is the function we'll run in a goroutine.
-The `done` channel will be used to notify another goroutine that this function's work is done.
+This is the function we'll run in a coroutine.
+The `done` channel will be used to notify another coroutine that this function's work is done.

 ```swift
 func worker(done: Channel<Bool>) {